-“Don’t look,” my husband Andrew shouted, as I lifted the lid off the pot of rice on the stove.
-My hand froze.
-“Don’t look,” he repeated as he stirred a saucepan of curry beside me.
+“Don’t lift it,” my husband Henry shouted, as I did just that–took the lid off the pot of rice on the stove.
+Rather belated, my hand froze.
+“Don’t lift it,” he repeated more sternly, as he stirred a saucepan of curry beside me.

 “I’m checking to see how it’s doing,” I said.